-- (i) final conviction of the Optionee of a felony under the laws of the United States or any state thereof which results or was intended to result directly or indirectly in gain or personal enrichment by the Optionee at the expense of the Company. - (ii) participation by the Optionee as an employee, officer or principal shareholder in any business engaged in activities in direct competition with the Company without the consent of the Company; or - (iii) gross and willful inattention to Optionee's duties as an employee, director, consultant or advisor for a continuous period of three months other than due to Optionee's total physical disability, or other cause reasonably beyond the control of Employee, which inattention to duty has a material adverse effect on the Company. - (b) In the event of the death of an Optionee that is an outside director, the Option may be exercised by the Optionee's estate, personal representative or beneficiary at any time within the three-month period commencing on the day next following such Optionee's death to the full extent that the Optionee was entitled to exercise the same on the day immediately prior to his death. - (c) The Committee may, in its discretion, (i) accelerate the exercisability of all or a part of an Option that is not otherwise exercisable or (ii) provide that an Option shall remain outstanding and be exercisable following termination of employment (or other specified events in the case of nonemployees) on such other terms and conditions as the Committee shall approve. - (8) Special Terms Applicable to Incentive Stock Options.
-ISOs may be granted only to individuals who are employees of the Company at the time the ISO is granted.
-ISOs may be granted to the same individual on more than one occasion, but in no event shall an ISO be granted after the date this Plan is approved by the shareholders of the Company.
+- (i) final conviction of the Optionee of a felony under the laws of the United States or any state thereof which results or was intended to result directly or indirectly in gain or personal enrichment by the Optionee at the expense of the Company. - (ii) participation by the Optionee as an employee, officer or principal shareholder in any business engaged in activities in direct competition with the Company without the consent of the Company; or - (iii) gross and willful inattention to Optionee's duties as an employee, director, consultant or advisor for a continuous period of three months other than due to Optionee's total physical disability, or other cause reasonably beyond the control of Employee, which inattention to duty has a material adverse effect on the Company. - (b) Except as may otherwise be determined by the Committee on the Grant Date as set forth in the Agreement, if the employment of an employee Optionee is terminated due to the death of the employee Optionee or upon the permanent disability of the employee Optionee (as determined under the standards of the Company's long-term disability program or, if no such program is in effect, as determined by the Committee) (each of such two events being an "Acceleration Termination"), all of the remaining shares then subject to the Option held by such employee Optionee shall immediately vest in full and the Option as so accelerated may be exercised by the employee Optionee (or his estate, personal representative or beneficiary) at any time within the three-month period commencing on the day next following such Acceleration Termination (or if the employee Optionee dies or becomes disabled within the three-month period following such Acceleration Termination, within the next succeeding three months following such death or disability) to the full extent of all shares remaining subject to such Option on the day immediately prior to such Acceleration Termination. - (c) Except as may otherwise be determined by the Committee on the Grant Date as set forth in the Agreement, if the employment of an employee Optionee is terminated due to the retirement of the employee Optionee on or after reaching age 65 (or if prior to age 65, with the consent of the committee) or is terminated voluntarily by the employee Optionee or is involuntarily terminated by the Company for any reason or for no reason other than for "cause" (each of such three events being a "Termination"), the Option may be exercised by the employee Optionee (or his estate, personal representative or beneficiary) at any time within the three-month period commencing on the day next following such Termination (or if the employee Optionee dies or becomes disabled within the three-month period following a Termination, within the next succeeding three months following such death or disability) to the full extent that the Optionee was entitled to exercise the Option on the day immediately prior to such Termination. - (d) In addition to such terms relating to the exercisability of an Option that may contained in the Agreement on the Grant Date in the discretion of the Committee, the Committee may, at any time after the Grant Date or the date of termination of an employee Optionee (i) accelerate the exercisability of all or a part of an Option that is not otherwise exercisable or (ii) provide that an Option shall remain outstanding and be exercisable following termination of employment (or other specified events in the case of nonemployees) on such other terms and conditions as the Committee shall approve.

+(8) Termination of Non-Employees, Including Directors.